allends/graphene/README.md

 Interactively lists all branches and allows you to checkout a branch.
 Use jk and arrow keys to navigate.

 TODO: press "f" to open up an input to filter through branches.
-TODO: press "s" to search the origin for branches.

 # Modify the current branch in a stack
 `graphene modify [-a]`